diantobosman/Tidsbanken_FrondEnd-Case/README.md

 - Use the settings from the created API in the front-end, to create a maximum number of vacation per employee and also to add the constraint of a maximum of contiguous days of vacation.

 ## Documentation
-Further documentation such as wireframes, diagrams and component tree can be found in de src/assets/exports folder of the application.
+Further documentation such as wireframes, diagrams, component tree and user manual can be found in de src/assets/exports folder of the application.

 ## Built With
 [IntelliJ IDEA](https://www.jetbrains.com/idea/)